FAIRiCUBE/uc2-agriculture-biodiversity-nexus/rasdaman-ml-udf/proof_of_concept/WCPS_UDF/README.md

-# FAIRICUBE Pytorch UDF Proof of Concept (PoC)
+# FAIRICUBE Pytorch WCPS UDF Proof of Concept (PoC)

-This proof of concept demonstrates how to execute a semantic segmentation machine learning ML prediction in [rasdaman](https://doc.rasdaman.org/) using rasql, user-defined functions UDFs, and the ML library [libtorch](https://pytorch.org/cppdocs/).
+This proof of concept demonstrates how to execute a semantic segmentation machine learning ML prediction in [rasdaman](https://doc.rasdaman.org/) using WCPS, user-defined functions UDFs, and the ML library [libtorch](https://pytorch.org/cppdocs/).

 ## Description